Advanced Motor Fuels in Chile

 Research and Demonstration Focus

-- The measurement of fuel consumption is km/l
+- reduce fuel consumption

 Additional Information Sources

-- Pollutant, Environment: www.mma.gob.cl
+- Ministry of Environment: www.mma.gob.cl

-- Energy: www.energia.gob.cl
+- Ministry of Energy: www.energia.gob.cl

 - Vehicles Fuel Economy (Label): www.consumovehicular.cl

 - Type Approval or Certification: www.mtt.gov.cl/3cv